Graduate Student Health Insurance for Study Abroad

 One not-so-small element of the process is graduate student health insurance.
 Insurance plans may be the last thing on your mind as you gather documents to apply for a visa, create packing lists, and research your destination.
 Purchasing an insurance plan for you trip, however, is a smart idea.
 Health insurance for graduate study abroad keeps you protected as you travel.

 StudentSecure Budget: Designed for the student on a slightly tighter budget, StudentSecure Budget still provides great coverage but at a more budget-friendly price.
-With a $250,000 certificate period maximum for the insured, this plan does not include dependent coverage.
-So, if you know you are going to have to a tight budget while studying abroad, StudentSecure Budget may be the best option for you.
+With a $250,000 certificate period maximum, it also features 100% coverage of eligible expenses after the deductible for claims incurred outside the U.S., and a $250,000 emergency medical evacuation benefit.
+So, if you know you are going to have a tight budget while studying abroad, StudentSecure Budget may be the best option for you.

 Finding a Program